Mixed Reality Production for Optimal User’s Quality of Experience in Digital Arts

 Experience in digital media design, use of multimedia technologies and handling of relevant software packages and digital design tools, will be an advantage.
 In addition, applicants should be highly motivated, able to work independently as well as in a multidisciplinary team, collaborate with others and have effective communication and technical reporting skills.

 How to apply

-Please submit your application documents (see list below) by Noon on the 30th of August 2021 to
+Please submit your application documents (see list below) in one PDF file by Noon on the 29th of April 2022 to

 - Your up-to-date CV;